-In connection with the Second Stream Amendment and the Royalty Agreements, on March 27, 2020, TFPM was issued an aggregate of 15 million Common Share purchase warrants of the Company at an exercise price of C\$0.225 that are exercisable for a period of five years from the date of issuance.
+In connection with the Second Stream Amendment and the Royalty Agreements, on March 27, 2020, TFPM was issued an aggregate of 15 million Triple Flag Warrants at an exercise price of C\$0.225 that are exercisable for a period of five years from the date of issuance.
+As noted above, the Triple Flag Warrants were adjusted as a result of the Share Consolidation, such that 10 Triple Flag Warrants are now exercisable for one post-consolidation Common Share following the payment of an adjusted exercise price of C\$2.25.